adamofarch/nextbige_assignment/README.md

 3. `Pytest-django` package is used to write tests which is basically pytest but for better integration with django, you can find all the tests in `tests/` directory inside the app `api/` which is also mentioned in the

-4. After starting the containers, Please run `python manage.py migrate` if there are any migrations available before running the server and create a superuser to access django admin panel.
+4. After starting the containers, Please run `python manage.py migrate` before running the server and create a superuser to access django admin panel.